1963 Chicago mayoral election: General election

 I hear State Street is against me, the bankers are against me, and the labor leaders are against me.
 State Street doesn't make Chicago big, it's the other way around.
 I'll take Western Avenue, Nagle Avenue, Ashland Avenue, and Milwaukee Avenue, where the little people reside.
 I'll take the bank depositors over the bankers any day.
 That goes for the little people in labor, too.

-A heated issue was "open housing", which referred to the issue of racial integration in Chicago's housing.
-Daley attempted to skirt the issue, while Adamowski was vocal and clear in his opposition, stating, "I am opposed to so-called open occupancy legislation, because like patriotism it cannot be legislated.
+The heated issue was "open housing", which referred to the issue of racial integration in Chicago's housing.
+Daley attempted to skirt the issue, while Adamowski was vocal and clear in his opposition, stating, "I am opposed to so-called open occupancy legislation, because like patriotism, it cannot be legislated.
 I would oppose it because it creates tense situations and can't be enforced."

 Adamowski criticized Daley over aspects of construction undertaken at O'Hare Airport.
 Firms involved in the construction of the airport had hired Daley-ally and Democratic machine operative Thomas E. Keane, and Adamowski alleged that the airport was being run as, "a private concession for Tom Keane."

 Daley benefited from positive media attention.
 Chicago's newspapers provided Daley largely positive coverage, assessing his mayoralty very positively.
 Shortly ahead of the election, Daley graced the cover of the March 15 edition of the magazine Time.

 The cover story, entitled "Clouter with a Conscience", featured photos of new Chicago skyscrapers, O'Hare Airport, and a photo of Daley with President John F. Kennedy.
 The article gave Daley credit for transforming the city, and awarding it "new stature".
 The article's mere mention of Adamowski labeled him a former state's attorney who, "distinguished himself by never successfully prosecuting a major campaign".

 To put Daley in a bind, Republicans introduced a bill in the state legislature that would place a tax ceiling on the general expenditure fund of Chicago.
 This meant that Daley, strongly opposed to such a measure, would need to again publicly oppose a measure similar to ones he had successfully helped fight in 1957, 1959, and 1961.
 This, Republicans hoped, would lead voters to associate Daley with high taxes.

-Seeking to place a spotlight on his work on developing O'Hare Airport days before the election, to mark the opening of the airport's circular restaurant, Daley arranged to have an opening ceremony for the restaurant, which he was able to get President Kennedy to attend.
+Seeking to place a spotlight on his work at O'Hare Airport days before the election to mark the opening of the airport's circular restaurant, Daley arranged to have an opening ceremony for the restaurant which would also have President Kennedy in attendance.

 The presidential visit also featured a motorcade along the seventeen-mile route between the airport and Conrad Hilton Hotel, where Daley hosted a "civic luncheon".
 In the ceremony at the airport, Kennedy praised the airport and mayor, declaring that the airport "could be classed as one of the wonders of the modern world" and was, "a tribute to Mayor Daley who kept these interests and resources together, working together, until the job was done".
-Adamowski's campaign benefited from white backlash amid the civil rights movement.